You might imagine that

 Here are some

 old-fashioned flirting techniques your partner will love, according to experts.
-Anastasia Gepp/Shutterstock
+1 Add Some Drama Anastasia Gepp/Shutterstock

 Once you've been settled in a relationship for a while, it can be easy to forget to be silly every now and then.
 But bringing flirtatious games into the picture can be a great old-fashioned way to up the romance.
 "Pretend your partner is someone you just met, and turn on your charm," Dr. Tessina says.
 This will work even better if you bring the role play scenario to another location.
 For example, pretend to pick each other up in a park or at your favorite bar.
 Being so focused on your partner like this will help show them how interested you are in them, she says.